Call 132 762 to report a fault

 What will happen after the blockage is cleared?

 You will receive a call from Yarra Valley Water to confirm the blockage is clear and that you are happy with the reinstatement of your yard.

 If the crew reports back that the pipe is likely to block again in the next 12 months, Yarra Valley Water will contact you to first arrange for a CCTV camera inspection.
 Depending on what the inspection reveals, Yarra Valley Water may then arrange to rehabilitate the pipe.

 Through the rehabilitation process, you will be kept informed on the next steps and Yarra Valley Water and its contractors will call you each time access is required to your property.

 If during the repair process Yarra Valley Water also require access to your neighbours' properties, we will contact them to arrange access to their properties.

 Property Sewerage Plan

 A Property Sewerage Plan (PSP) (the plan/map you refer to in your email) is a sketch of the drain and fixture locations of a property.

 All pipes shown on the PSP are part of the private house connection drain (HCD) of the property and the responsibility of the property owner to maintain.
-The Plumbing Industry Commission (the licensing body for plumbers) requires licensed plumbers to submit an updated PSP to the relevant water authority within 14 days of any modification to a property’s drainage system.
+The Victorian Building Authority (the licensing body for plumbers) requires licensed plumbers to submit an updated PSP to the relevant water authority within 14 days of any modification to a property’s drainage system.
 Yarra Valley Water (YVW) acts as a librarian for the PSPs of the properties within its area.
 The PSPs are then available from YVW for plumbers and property owners when required in the future.
 YVW also use the PSPs in conjunction with the maps of its own sewage pipes to facilitate the clearance of sewer blockages and maintenance of the sewer system.